ga-wdi-lessons/rails-many-to-many/README.md

 Take **5 minutes** to update the Song, User and Favorite models to ensure we have the correct associations.

-> If you finish early, go ahead and start testing out these new associations using the Rails console.

 ### Testing Our Associations (10 minutes / 1:20)

 It's a good idea to use the `rails console` to test creating our associations.